 You may make the brine up to 2 days ahead; cover and refrigerate.
-If you wish, you can stuff the bird before roasting it; truss according to the directions on page 00 and roast the bird about 20 minutes longer.
+If you wish, you can stuff the bird before roasting it; tie the legs together and roast the bird about 20 minutes longer.

 Note: water, salt and sugar are the essentials of a brine…you can improvise the flavorings at will